Head to Head Survey: BioHiTech Global (BHTG) vs. Its Peers

 Profitability

-This table compares BioHiTech Global and its rivals’ net margins, return on equity and return on assets.
+This table compares BioHiTech Global and its peers’ net margins, return on equity and return on assets.

 |Net Margins